Kyū-Shirataki Station: In viral news

 The most frequently cited origin of the story is a Facebook post in English by the Chinese television network CCTV News on 8 January.
 The post said that the station was scheduled to close three years ago, but when JR discovered that a young girl was using it, they changed their mind and waited for her to graduate on 26 March and the train ran on a timetable based on when the girl needed to go to school and back.
 Most of the information on the post is actually not accurate as there is no known causality between the fact that Harada used the station and it staying open.
-Actually, in an article, Harada said that taking the train at this station allowed her to sleep a bit longer as otherwise she would have needed to take the same train one station earlier at Shirataki station.
-The date that the station closed is also only a coincidence.
+In an article, Harada said that taking the train at this station allowed her to sleep a bit longer as otherwise she would have needed to take the same train one station earlier at Shirataki station.
+The date that the station closed is only a coincidence.
 JR updates their timetables every year in March, which just happened to be the end of the school year in Japan.

 Some media went as far as to suggest that she was the only passenger in a train that runs twice a day only for her, but she was not the only passenger and more trains were using the line, just not stopping at the station.

 Other news outlets tried to debunk the news, like The Straits Times that mistakenly suggest that Harada was taking the train at the station along with ten other schoolmates, while others properly pointed out that the other students were already on the train.